Yoga and Ritual Cannot Reach

 योग याग विधी येणें नोव्हे सिद्धि | वायांचि उपाधि दंभधर्म || १ ||

-Through yoga, sacrifice, and ritual - realization does not come.
-These are just hollow burdens, the religion of show.
+Yoga, sacrifice, ritual: realization does not come by these.
+They are hollow burdens, the religion of show.

 Dnyaneshwar opens this abhanga by naming the three pillars of Brahminical religious life and saying, in five words, that none of them reach God.
 Yoga does not work.
 Sacrifice does not work.
 Ritual does not work.
 Not because they are false, but because, performed without inner substance, they become danbhadharma: religion as performance.
 He strips the spiritual life down to its bones in the very first verse, making room for what actually reaches.